lpredova/foi-latex-master-thesis/Readme.md

 I was too lazy to write my entire thesis from scratch in MS Word :fire: so I made this template.

 # Note: This is NOT the official template.
-Use at your own responsibility!
+Use at your own risk :fire:!

 Template for master thesis for [Faculty of Organization and Informatics](http://www.foi.unizg.hr/).